lukasboz/Youtube-To-MP3/README.md

 # How to use the Application:

-Double click the .exe to run on Windows.
+Clone repo and run main.py.

 Paste a URL into the text field and hit the enter key.